UChicago Charter Woodlawn Campus ( Grades 6 - 12 )

 Woodlawn offers priority admissions to students who live in the surrounding community for which it was named.
 A strong school-community relationship is essential to making the Woodlawn campus a great school for youth and their families.
 Woodlawn provides a variety of opportunities for students to contribute to the surrounding community through research, service, and leadership.

-Kieran Palmer-Klein, Campus Director
+Kieran Palmer-Klein, High School Director

 Bosede Bada, Assistant High School Director